Helium6CRES/rocks_analysis_pipeline/README.md

 	* Add RGA data into root files table.
 * **run_katydid.py**
 	* The time that is printed to the log for how long katydid took on one file doesn't align with how long the jobs take to run?
 Why is this?
+	* Make sure a representative .yaml is being written to the aid_xxx directory not just the generic unedited one.
 * **run_post_processing.py**
 	* Indexing of the root_files df is still off.
 	* Fix indexing of events and tracks df.